gecio/gecio.github.io/docs/_optimist/guided_tour/step08/index.en.md

 openstack server delete 801b3021-0c00-4566-881e-b50d47152e63
 ```

-If you ask for a new list of your VMs, it should return nothing at all:
+If you re-run the command, it should return nothing at all:

 ```bash
 $ openstack server list